Just something that I wrote for the team the other day…

 Accidentally deleted objects are fully recoverable in a consistent state given that the migration can be run multiple times.

 Migrations do not need to be transactional.
-This means that if the migration fails halfway there is no need to undo and start over.
+This means that if the migration fails halfway there is no need to undo it and start over.
 The migration can run again and every script will contribute to the achieve the final desired state.

 One does not simply update a database